 In addition to the above priority list of LAPs to be progressed over the development plan period, it is proposed to prepare a number of other Local Area Plans and/or Village Improvement Plans (VIPs) as set out in Table 2-14 below, subject to resources.
+It should be noted that in the absence of an LAP, developments will be considered through the development management process in accordance with the policies and objectives of the development plan.
 The preparation of these plans will be based on a prioritised selection procedure to be agreed during the implementation phase of the plan.
 Such prioritisation will be on the basis of:

-- Areas that require economic, physical and social renewal. - Development potential and ability to assist in the delivery of the Core Strategy. - Need for regeneration within an area based on the Pobal Index of Deprivation.
+- Areas that require economic, physical and social renewal. - Development potential and ability to assist in the delivery of the core strategy. - Need for regeneration within an area based on the Pobal Index of Deprivation.